Energy Land Management Degree

 - The minimum total semester credit hours required for a BBA is 120.

-- Students are required to complete GEOL 1301, 1302, 1101, 1102.
+- Students are required to complete GEOL 1301, 1302, 1101, and 1102.

-B.B.A. in Energy Land Management Requirements
+BBA in Energy Land Management Requirements

 - Students must complete 18 semester credit hours of lower-level business courses.

-- Beyond the AACSB-accredited business program core, courses needed to complete the B.B.A. in Energy Land Management include:
+- Beyond the AACSB-accredited business program core, courses needed to complete the BBA in Energy Land Management include:

 - Petroleum Fundamentals,